simplykapoor/teched2022-IN260/intro/intro2/README.md

-# Success Factors Configuration
+# SAP SuccessFactors Configuration

-These are the Success Factors configuration steps which are already completed.
+These are the SAP SuccessFactors configuration steps which are already completed.
 This section is for review only.
 In this section, you get a view of the pre-configurations done so that an integration designed and deployed in SAP Integration Suite is triggered when there is a change in event(New Hire) in Employee Central.

-## SFSF Configuration Steps

-Run through the following steps
+Run through the following steps:

-1. Logon to the Success Factor with the SF Admin User ID
+1. Logon to the SAP SuccessFactors with the SFSF Admin User ID
     <br><img src="/intro/intro2/images/1.
 SFSF_Logon.PNG" width=70% height=70%>

 2. Enter "Integration Center" in the search field.
 This would bring us to IC.